-- Was the total time to exit less than five minutes? - Did police arrive within two minutes? - Did all persons exit the building in orderly fashion? - Did all persons assemble 150 feet from the building upwind of the fire? - Were doors and exit doors properly shut? - Did the evacuation assistants perform their respective duties? - Did all alarms and emergency lights work properly? - Were all persons accounted for?
+- Was the total time to exit less than five minutes? - Did the police arrive within two minutes? - Did all the people exit the building in an orderly fashion? - Did all people assemble 150 feet from the building upwind of the fire? - Were doors and exit doors properly shut? - Did the evacuation assistants perform their respective duties? - Did all alarms and emergency lights work properly? - Were all people accounted for?

-An evaluation form is completed and a copy is provided to all stakeholders in the process including EHSRM (fire safety management), University Police (response), and the Director of Housing and Residence Life (evacuation).
-In the event that any aspect of the process is not adhered to (e.g. total time to exit), the drill is conducted again at a later time to ensure that all respective systems are in place.
+An evaluation form is completed, and a copy is provided to all stakeholders in the process including EHSRM (fire safety management), University Police (response), and the Director of Housing and Residence Life (evacuation).
+If any aspect of the process is not adhered to (e.g., total time to exit), the drill is conducted again later to ensure that all respective systems are in place.